 In the last decade point cloud datasets, created using various scanning technologies, have revolutionised the way we document in three dimensions.
 But a surprising bi-product of this fascinating new technology is the extraordinarily beautiful images created as part of the process.
 Art of the Point Cloud is the first book to collect the very best in point cloud imagery from across the globe.
 Contributions come from Italy, France, Spain, Germany, Australia, New Zealand, India, Japan, Russia, USA, Canada, Saudi Arabia, Ireland, Scotland, Wales and England, amongst others.
 The full colour images found here are not only hugely appealing but also intriguing.
 The vast range of subject matter it is possible to scan is startling, from historic sites, topography, architecture and interiors to plants, machines, objects, animals and even people.
 This book is proof that art can be found in surprising places.

-The Art of the Point Cloud is edited by Prof Paul Chapman (Head of The School of Simulation and Visualisation at GSA - SimVis), Dr David Mitchell (Director of Conservation - Historic Environment Scotland), Chris McGregor (Head of Projects - Historic Environment Scotland), Alastair Rawlinson (Head of Data Acquisition, SimVis) and Dr Lyn Wilson (Digital Documentation Manager, Historic Environment
+Art of the Point Cloud is edited by Prof Paul Chapman (Head of The School of Simulation and Visualisation at GSA - SimVis), Dr David Mitchell (Director of Conservation - Historic Environment Scotland), Chris McGregor (Head of Projects - Historic Environment Scotland), Alastair Rawlinson (Head of Digital Innovation and Learning, Historic Environment Scotland) and Dr Lyn Wilson (Digital Documentation Manager, Historic Environment

 with any questions relating to this publication.